Software agent: Design issues

 The agent uses its access methods to go out into local and remote databases to forage for content.
 These access methods may include setting up news stream delivery to the agent, or retrieval from bulletin boards, or using a spider to walk the Web.
 The content that is retrieved in this way is probably already partially filtered – by the selection of the newsfeed or the databases that are searched.
 The agent next may use its detailed searching or language-processing machinery to extract keywords or signatures from the body of the content that has been received or retrieved.
 This abstracted content (or event) is then passed to the agent's Reasoning or inferencing machinery in order to decide what to do with the new content.
 This process combines the event content with the rule-based or knowledge content provided by the user.
 If this process finds a good hit or match in the new content, the agent may use another piece of its machinery to do a more detailed search on the content.
 Finally, the agent may decide to take an action based on the new content; for example, to notify the user that an important event has occurred.
 This action is verified by a security function and then given the authority of the user.
 The agent makes use of a user-access method to deliver that message to the user.
 If the user confirms that the event is important by acting quickly on the notification, the agent may also employ its learning machinery to increase its weighting for this kind of event.

 Bots can act on behalf of their creators to do good as well as bad.
-There are a few ways which bots can be created to demonstrate that they are designed with the best intention and are not built to do harm.
+There are a few ways in which bots can be designed to improve transparency for site owners and reduce their impact on websites.
 This is first done by having a bot identify itself in the user-agent HTTP header when communicating with a site.
 The source IP address must also be validated to establish itself as legitimate.
 Next, the bot must also always respect a site's robots.txt file since it has become the standard across most of the web.
-And like respecting the robots.txt file, bots should shy away from being too aggressive and respect any crawl delay instructions.
+Finally, bots should shy away from being too aggressive and respect any crawl delay instructions.